Practice Research Training Scholarship

 • Well-defined training plan: There is a clear and gap-based career development plan.

-3. The chair will receive an email with a link asking them to check a box confirming that the applicant’s clinical service responsibilities will be restricted to no more than 30 percent of your time and include a list of applicant’s non-research related service.
+3. The chair will receive an email with a link asking them to check a box confirming that the applicant’s clinical service responsibilities will be restricted to no more than 30 percent of your time and include a list of the applicant’s non-research-related service.
 The chair will NOT be asked to submit a letter.

 4. The mentor will receive an email with a link to submit a letter of reference detailing their support of and commitment to the applicant and the proposed research and training plan.
 The letter should be 1,000 words or less and specifically indicate the mentor’s role in the development and preparation of the applicant’s research plan and should include:

-4. Potential for applicant’s future research career and comparison of applicant among other residents
+4. Potential for applicant’s future research career and comparison of applicant among other applicants.

 5. The mentor will also be required to upload an NIH Biosketch.